RedisLabs/redislabs-docs/content/rs/security/_index.md

 When deploying Redis Enterprise Software to production, we recommend the following practices:

 - **Deploy Redis Enterprise inside a trusted network**:  Redis Enterprise is database software and should be deployed on a trusted network not accessible to the public internet.
-Deploying Redis Enterprise in a trusted network reduces the liklihood that someone can obtain unauthorized access to your data or the ability to manage your database configuration.
+Deploying Redis Enterprise in a trusted network reduces the likelihood that someone can obtain unauthorized access to your data or the ability to manage your database configuration.

 - **Implement anti-virus exclusions**: To ensure that anti-virus solutions that scan files or intercept processes to protect memory do not interfere with Redis Enterprise software, customers should ensure that anti-virus exclusions are implemented across all nodes in their Redis Enterprise cluster in a consistent policy.
 This helps ensure that anti-virus software does not impact the availibility of your Redis Enterprise cluster.